bryansum/bsumm.net/_posts/2013-03-31-analyzing-mbostocks-queue-js.md

             notify();
 ```

 Otherwise, if our task executed successfully, store the results for this callback in the results array.
-Check if there are any remaining tasks; if there are and we're still in our *popping* phase (this can occur when our deferred function returns immediately from the function *apply*-cation below), do nothing, because the while loop will continue to add tasks on its next iteration.
-However, if we're not still *popping* tasks (this will happen if the task doesn't return immediately, i.e., most tasks), fire the loop again.
-Finally, if there's no remaining tasks, notify the caller that we're done.
+Check if there are any remaining tasks; if there are and we're still popping tasks in our *while* loop, do nothing, because the loop is dequeueing tasks already.
+Otherwise, start popping again. <span class=ref>Immediately returning / synchronous tasks don't normally occur for tasks that involve I/O or ones that call *setTimeout*, because these will typically trigger their callback on the next event loop tick.</span> Finally, if there's no remaining tasks, notify the client that we're done.

 ```javascript
           } else {